 - Review your financial aid offer.
 If it’s been awhile since you’ve looked at your offer, now is the time read it through again!
 Check out this video to learn where to find it and how to understand the types of aid you’ve been offered.

 - Make a plan.
 Use the information provided on your financial aid offer to calculate what your out of pockets costs will be and make decisions about how you cover them.

 - Complete UAccess To-Do Items.
 Log in to your UAccess Student Center to complete any To-Do Items and resolve any holds.
-These items can prevent you from receiving your aid in August so it’s important to complete them as far in advance as possible.
+These items can prevent you from receiving your aid so it’s important to complete them as far in advance as possible.

 - Monitor Your Catmail.
 Catmail is your University of Arizona student email and the address where you'll receive official university updates.
 Sometimes we'll ask you for additional information— check your account regularly for next steps that may be required to process your financial aid.

 - Enroll full time, especially if you've been offered scholarships or grants.
 Most University of Arizona scholarships and grants require for you to be enrolled in at least 12 University of Arizona units.
 Additionally, merit scholarships have yearly unit requirements, which are outlined in your scholarship terms and conditions.
 When you attend orientation, you will be provided with your schedule and will learn how to add and drop classes.
 Remember to swap, not drop your classes!

 - Accept Your Loans (if you plan to).
 You and/or your parent(s) will need to complete a few steps to ensure you understand and agree to the terms of your loan.
 We'll take you through the process step-by-step.
 If you choose not to accept your loan(s), no further action is necessary.
 You can also accept your loan(s) later in the semester, if you'd like.

 - Contact our team if you still have questions.